Simke83/KadrovskaSluzbaIT-ASP.NetWebAPI/README.md

-• Final project .NET Web Development course 2020
+• Final project .NET Web Development course 2020 - Kadrovska sluzba IT kompanije (Human Resource Department application)

 • The project was built using ASP.NET Web Api,EntityFramework and jQuery on client side.